Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Disparities Across Three Types of Mentions Among U.S.-based Authors

-Our prior result shows that ethnic disparities in mentions are observed even among authors based in the U.S. (\fref{fig:us-bias-result}a), where scheduling difficulties should be minimized or, at least, not associated with ethnicity.
-Focusing on the U.S.-based subset of authors, we further disaggregate mentions into different types to better understand the mechanisms driving ethnic disparities.
+Our prior result shows that ethnic disparities in mentions are observed even among authors based in the U.S., where scheduling difficulties and other pragmatic factors should be minimized or, at least, not associated with ethnicity.
+Focusing on U.S.-based authors, we further separated mentions into different types to better understand the mechanisms driving these disparities.
+We first quantified the average marginal effects in mention rates based on a Model 5 fitted to the U.S. subset (\tref{tab:us-vs-non-us}). \fref{fig:us-bias-result}a shows that U.S.-based Chinese, non-Chinese East Asian, and African-named authors experience a 4.8, 3.8, and 4.6 percentage points drop in mention rate compared to their Anglo-named counterparts.

-One plausible mechanism generating disparities for U.S.-based authors is journalists' perceptions of, or actual differences in, authors' fluency in speaking English.
+One plausible mechanism generating mention disparities for U.S.-based minority authors is journalists' perceptions of, or actual differences in, authors' fluency in speaking English.
 While authors' actual fluency is not available to journalists, they may make assumptions about an author's speaking fluency based on ethnicity or other factors.
-For example, in the U.S.-based subset of authors, journalists may assume that authors with East Asian names are foreign-born with English as a second language and therefore may be less fluent.
-If so, then in cases where journalists need additional information to understand the paper, they may be less willing to contact the author to ask them to explain the findings because they think a conversation with less fluent authors may be less helpful in aiding their understanding, which could result in fewer quotations of these authors even in the U.S. subset that already controls for location factors (therefore eliminates the confounds of scheduling difficulties or other pragmatic factors).
+For example, among U.S.-based authors, journalists may assume that authors with minority-ethnicity names are more likely to be foreign-born with less English fluency \cite{chiswick1998english,shields2002english}.
+If so, journalists may be less willing to contact the author to ask them to explain the findings in cases where they need additional information to understand the paper, which could result in fewer quotations of these authors.

-To measure disparities in quotation rates, we identified authors who are named as part of quotations (a subset of name mentions) and applied the same regression framework to only the U.S.-based subset of authors.
-Fig~\ref{fig:us-bias-result}b shows that there are substantial disparities in quotation rates for authors with East Asian-associated and African-associated names.
-We note that this result suggests, but does not prove, that the perceived fluency is a driving mechanism, as other mechanisms such as the rhetorical value of names, may also produce this result.
+To measure disparities in quotation rates, we identified authors who are named as part of quotations (a subset of name mentions; see \sm{Author-Quote Detection}) and applied the same regression model to U.S.-based authors in predicting whether the author is quoted in the news story reporting their research.
+Fig~\ref{fig:us-bias-result}b shows that there are substantial disparities in quotation rates for authors with East Asian-associated and African-associated names. \textit{We note that this result suggests, but does not prove, that the perceived fluency could be a driving mechanism, as other mechanisms such as the rhetorical value of names, may also produce this result}.